Establishing liability is vital for a successful personal injury claim. See how to prove negligence and handle allegations of shared fault.

 - Duty of Care: Individuals and businesses have a legal duty of care to prevent harm to others.
 Motorists are required to drive safely.
 Businesses are obliged to maintain their property and remove hazards in a timely manner.

 - Breach of Duty: The claimant must show the at-fault party breached their duty of care.
 A duty of care may be breached by doing something wrong, or by failing to do the right thing.

 - Causation: The injured party must show how the breach of duty was the direct and proximate cause of their injuries.

 - Damages: Evidence is needed to verify the victim’s personal injuries and other damages.

 Who Determines Liability for Injuries?

-The insurance adjuster will make a determination of liability before agreeing to pay your settlement.
-Often, you or your personal injury lawyer will have to collect and submit evidence to convince the adjuster to accept liability on behalf of their insured.
+In a typical personal injury claim, the insurance adjuster will make a determination of liability before agreeing to pay your settlement.
+Often, you (or your personal injury lawyer) will need evidence to convince the adjuster to accept liability on behalf of their insured.

 Liability decisions in car accident cases are heavily influenced by the police accident report.
 Police officers are specially trained in accident investigation.
 The police report will detail the investigating officer’s determination of fault.